-25% Dextrose Injection, USP is hypertonic and may cause phlebitis and thrombosis at the site of injection.
+Dextrose Injection (25%) is hypertonic (has an osmolarity greater than 900 mOsm/L) and may cause phlebitis and thrombosis at the site of injection.
+If thrombophlebitis occurs, remove the catheter as soon as possible.

 {{section_name_patient}}